-We’ve all been there.
+We’ve all had to ask the question, “should I visit the urgent care or the ER.”
 It’s late at night, and you’ve rushed to the emergency room where you are placed last on the list.
 You’re in a crowded, noisy waiting room amidst heart conditions, strokes, uncontrollable coughing, and other ailments considered more catastrophic than yours.
 It is one scenario that’s all too common.
 While many had hoped the Affordable Care Act would have reduced ER wait times,- they appear to be worse than ever.
-A 2014 study done by The Centers for Disease Control reported that average total time in the ER was two hours.
+A 2014 study done by The Centers for Disease Control reported that the average total time in the ER was two hours.
 A director at one major hospital compared the balancing of patient needs to a “stock exchange,” – in that someone is always coming in with a direr problem than the last.
 Orthopedic injuries such as fractures, joint issues, and muscle strains don’t always make the cut.

 History of Urgent Care & ER